mph-/lcapy/doc/tutorial.rst

      35      30
    ───── - ─────
    s + 3   s + 2

    >>> H.inverse_laplace()
+   ⎧      -2⋅t       -3⋅t
+   ⎨- 30⋅ℯ     + 35⋅ℯ      for t ≥ 0
+   ⎩

+Note that the unilateral inverse Laplace transform can only determine the result for t >= 0.
+If you know that the system is causal, then use

+   >>> H.inverse_laplace(causal=True)

+This gives
    ⎛      -2⋅t       -3⋅t⎞
    ⎝- 30⋅ℯ     + 35⋅ℯ    ⎠⋅Heaviside(t)